It is the general term for the surgical creation of an opening in the bladder.

-- Pelvic cancer, with or without a history of irradiation (due to the possibility of adhesions)
+- Pelvic cancer, with or without a history of irradiation (due to the case of adhesions)

-- Placement of orthopedic fittings for the repair of pelvic fractures; Although some reports suggest that the suprapubic tubes that lead to the infection of the hardware are a relatively rare complication, you should consult with the orthopedist before performing the suprapubic catheterization in patients with iron fittings.
+- Placement of orthopedic fittings to repair pelvic fractures; Although some reports suggest that the suprapubic tubes that lead to the hardware infection are a relatively rare complication, you should consult with the orthopedist before performing the suprapubic catheterization in patients with iron fittings.

-- If percutaneous placement is contraindicated and an open surgical approach for suprapubic cystostomy is necessary to provide adequate dissection through adhesions, avoid intestinal injury and achieve effective hemostasis, this should probably be done by a general surgeon or a urologist in an environment surgical.
+- Suppose percutaneous placement is contraindicated and an open surgical approach for suprapubic cystostomy is necessary to provide adequate dissection through adhesions, avoid intestinal injury and achieve effective hemostasis.
+This should probably be done by a general surgeon or a urologist in an environment surgical.

-There are two key issues that should be considered when considering the placement of a suprapubic cystostomy:
+Two key issues should be considered when considering the placement of a suprapubic cystostomy: